 We know that going wild camping in a new country might seem a little overwhelming, particularly if you’re trying it for the first time.
 Some of us might worry about leaving the comfort of the hostel bed and check-in desk.
 But the rewards are plenty; we can assure you that you won’t regret it once you wake up to the sunlight streaming through the trees.

 Here we’ve summarised everything you need to know about wild camping in Sweden to ensure you have the best experience possible.
+Just make sure you have an excellent tent to take with you!

-Allemansrätten (the freedom to roam, or public access rights) are so important in Sweden that they are written into the constitution – one of only 4 ground laws enshrined there.
+Allemansrätten (the freedom to roam, or public access rights) are so important in Sweden that they are written into the constitution – one of only four ground laws enshrined there.
 This means that people are allowed to use the countryside irrespective of who owns it, provided they don’t cause any damage to land or wildlife.
 It’s a vital part of Swedish cultural heritage and dates back to the Middle Ages.
 Amazing, right?

 It’s worth noting that this doesn’t include motor vehicles (they possibly weren’t around when the Swedish constitution was written, after all), so you can’t just park a camper van on any old field or in any old wood.
+Similar rights to roam also allow wild camping in Finland, Iceland, Estonia, and Norway should you be tempted to extend your trip.
+Rough camping in New Zealand and Austria is also a possibility, but the rules are different.

 So, why choose wild camping in Sweden over the comfort of a hotel or being near electricity and plumbing?
-Certainly, you’ll see places that you wouldn’t get a chance to if you stuck to organised camping spots.
+Certainly, you’ll see places that you wouldn’t get a chance to if you stuck to organized camping spots.
 Some parts of the country are so remote that it wouldn’t be possible to access them unless you’re going it alone.
 And in a way, you can only truly treasure some beauty if you experience it in solitude or a small group.

 There are hundreds of gorgeous areas to be appreciated in Sweden.
 The Kings Trail, for example, is a 425km mountain trail in the north where you can hike from Abisko to Hemavan, enjoying the views along the way.
 The archipelagos include uninhabited islands and windswept shorelines.
-In summer you can witness the midnight sun; in winter, the Northern Lights.
+In summer, you can witness the midnight sun; in winter, the Northern Lights.
 There are also 29 glorious National Parks – Skuleskogen in the north is one of the most beautiful.

 In short, there is enough in Sweden to keep your cup of nature appreciation running over for years to come.
 Your only issue will be narrowing down your wild camping venues.
-While you might not have plumbing, the water in the lakes, streams and rivers is high quality, so you will always have somewhere to wash.
+While you might not have plumbing, the water in the lakes, streams, and rivers is high quality, so you will always have somewhere to wash.
 You can drink the water from the mountain streams, as well.

 It’s the sense of adventure that makes wild camping so appealing, as well.
 It’s something totally unique, an experience that always has you learning new things not just about the country, but about yourself as well.

 Naturally, along with the privilege of Allemansrätten come responsibilities to the land that is acting as your home.
-The central message of these rules and responsibilities is: “Do not disturb, do not destroy”.
+The central message of these rules and responsibilities is: “Do not disturb, do not destroy.”
 This tenant is in place to protect the plants and wildlife of Sweden, to ensure everyone can enjoy the right to roam and outdoor activities, and to stop the depletion of natural resources.

 What are the main guidelines for your wild camping trip?

 First and foremost, leave no trace.
 When you’re choosing your camping spot, make sure you’re not marching through crops, or a delicate ecosystem, or where it looks like animals are living.
 Be careful and respectful at all times.
 And, of course, clear up after yourself.
-No one wants to stumble across the remains of a wild camper’s breakfast or, worse, their toilet, while out enjoying the scenery.
+No one wants to stumble across the remains of a wild camper’s breakfast or, worse, their toilet while out enjoying the scenery.
 Take everything with you when you leave, even things like fruit peel (yes, it biodegrades, but much more slowly than you think).

 Some areas have bans on campfires – these are there for a reason.
 It might be that there’s a fire hazard or animals live nearby.
 Generally, it’s permitted to light campfires under the Right of Public Access, but you should be careful about where you’re doing it (sandy or gravelly ground is best) and not use live wood from trees.

 A good rule of thumb is to stay out of sight of any buildings or main roads.
 While you are allowed to stay on another person’s land in Sweden, you shouldn’t disturb them in any way (or overstay your welcome).
-This includes pitching a tent too near homes or business, and making a lot of noise.
+This includes pitching a tent too near homes or business and making a lot of noise.

 Speaking of noise, it also logically follows that groups of wild campers should not be too large.
 Additionally, if you see another group has pitched up somewhere, don’t make your spot too close.
 It’s a bit weird, could cause congestion and, come one, you can’t appreciate nature if you’re invading someone else’s space!